accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Navigate to the form buttons using the screen reader gestures.
 1. Check that
-	- that the heading returned by the screen reader is relevant (it allows you to understand the action of the button);
+	- the heading returned by the screen reader is relevant (it allows you to understand the action of the button);
-	- that the visible label is contained in the label displayed by the screen reader.
+	- the visible label is contained in the label displayed by the screen reader.
 1. If this is the case, the criterion is validated.

 ###### iOS with voice control